danog/MadelineProtoDocs/docs/docs/FAQ.md

 Make sure to never use blocking functions in the forked thread (NO `file_get_contents`, `PDO`), only use [async amphp libraries](https://amphp.org) (i.e. [amphp/file](https://amphp.org/file), [amphp/mysql](https://amphp.org/mysql), and [so on...](https://amphp.org/installation)).

 See the [async docs &raquo;](https://docs.madelineproto.xyz/docs/ASYNC.html) for more info.

+## What is the "MadelineProto worker" process, can I kill it?

+No, you must never kill it.

+The MadelineProto worker process is like apache2: it keeps running in the background, waiting for incoming requests from MadelineProto.

+Don't kill it, or else MadelineProto will take 30+ seconds to start, every time you make a request.

+You don't kill your apache2/nginx webserver just because there are no incoming requests, and the same goes for the MadelineProto worker process.

+When there are no incoming requests, CPU usage is extremely low (`~0%`), and RAM usage can be reduced by using the [database](#how-do-i-use-a-database-in-madelineproto) (don't forget to use `updateSettings` to update the settings).

 ## What is the "This peer is not present in the internal peer database" error (also known as PeerNotInDbException)?